Florida Property Tax Analysis

 The Proposal: What is HJR 209?

-The Core Mechanism: HJR 209 proposes a constitutional amendment to create an additional homestead exemption for properties that are covered by a comprehensive multiperil property insurance policy.
+The Core Mechanism: HJR 209 proposes a constitutional amendment to revise the homestead exemption structure by adjusting the existing tiers to provide greater benefit.

-Effective Date: If passed by the Legislature and approved by voters in November 2026, it would take effect on January 1, 2027.
+Effective Date: If passed and approved by voters, it would take effect January 1, 2027.

 Does This Eliminate Property Taxes Completely?